Webiks/force-horse/README.md

-# ngEcho
+# autoForceLayout
-Angular wrapper for an Echo circuit graph
+Angular wrapper for a d3.js force layout